 - Materials: XPac X21 RC, XPac X42 RC, 210D Nylon with Dyneema ripstop grid, Heavy-duty lycra mesh

 The Sundown is designed to function as a multi-day backpack in addition to a day pack for hiking, travel, and urban use.
 That’s a broad mandate, but it helps motivate the decisions underlying the pack’s design.

-The backpack is set up like an ultralight roll-top backpack with a front mesh pocket, side water bottle pockets, a long extension collar, and top compression strap.
+The backpack is set up like an ultralight roll-top backpack with a front mesh pocket (where you can store your lenses uk), side water bottle pockets, a long extension collar, and top compression strap.
 The width of the Sundown is noticeably narrow at 11″.
 That is even narrower Hyperlite Mountain Gear’s packs, which are also on the narrow side.
 This makes the pack less likely to snag on overhanging vegetation on narrow trails and quite responsive when scrambling up rocky trails and ledges.
 But it also results in a taller main compartment requiring more gear storage in the extension collar when the pack is full, with ramifications for balance, weight distribution, and packing style.

 In a further departure from mainstream backpack and daypack design, the Sundown does not have a hydration pocket, there are no hydration ports and no place to hang a bladder in the main compartment, even if you wanted one.
 I don’t personally care about this, although I have a lot of backpacking friends who prefer using a hydration system instead of bottles on day hikes so they don’t have to filter water or refill water bottles.